nit2021/ToDoListAPI/README.md

 -------------

 8. Go to https://localhost:5001/swagger/index.html
-9. Click Authorize to with username and password.
+9. Click Authorize button, fill username and password in popup window.
-10. Close credential pop up windows
+10. Click login then close credential pop up windows
 11. Execute respective endpoint after clicking Try it out then execute.

 You can set different application url in launchsetting.json in case you are already using some port or want to provide different port.